trentonallan/virtual-aragonite-sensor/README.md

 - **Ω = 2.5-3.0**: Marginal conditions, reduced growth
 - **Ω < 2.5**: Stressed corals, increased mortality risk
 - **Ω < 1.0**: Undersaturated, dissolution of existing reef structures

+### Why ML Is Needed
+Satellites observe surface properties like temperature and ocean color, but aragonite saturation depends on the full marine carbonate system.
+Solving that system requires at least two carbonate parameters (such as pH + total alkalinity, or pCO₂ + DIC), and no single satellite band provides Ωarag.

+This model learns the statistical relationship between satellite-observable surface features and the carbonate chemistry measured in-situ by GLODAP research cruises, effectively acting as a "virtual sensor" that infers what can't be directly observed from what can.

 ### Why This Matters